-Information Technology -A Key Asset
+Information Technology - A Key Asset

-Few businesses or organizations can survive today without efficient and effective information technology, and a business disruption caused by a failed system can be devastating.
+Few businesses or organizations can survive today without efficient and effective information technology, and a business disruption caused by a failed system or a data breach can be devastating.
 From basic word processing to sales force automation and electronic health records, financial reporting, product manufacturing and delivery, the use of technology to receive, store, manage, record and transmit information has become essential to virtually every business and organizational activity.
-The increasing use of the internet, mobile applications, and cloud based technologies have added new issues to consider when managing personal and business information.
+The increasing use of mobile applications, cloud based technologies, connected devices and the internet of things, artificial intelligence, and the rapidly increasing data breach rates have added new issues to consider when managing personal and business information.
+The use of blockchain and cryptocurrency in sales and supply channels has added new complexities to the use of technology in contracting.
+So-called "smart contracts" allow computers to buy, sell, and supply products between two parties without any human intervention.

 Whether a hospital or clinic providing mission critical patient care, a franchisor or franchisee operating sub shops, or a designer, importer and distributor of giftware, your business could not likely survive without the software applications and processes used for supply chain management, inventory control, human resources, financial management, accounting, e-commerce, legal compliance and other key business functions.

 When the technology works everyone is happy.
 When the system crashes a business or organization can easily become crippled and the following questions will soon be asked: